heyitschien/little-lemon/docs/index.md

 This directory contains all documentation for the Little Lemon project.
 Use this index to navigate to the specific documentation you need.

+## Executive Overview

+For a high-level overview of the documentation structure and purpose, see the [Executive Overview](/docs/executive-overview.md) document.
+This is especially useful for stakeholders who need a quick understanding of the project documentation.

 ## Documentation Categories

 ### Architecture